vrcAlbert/documentation-api/source/php/behaviours/virtualpath.rst

 .. php:attr:: extension_property

 	Required.
-	Name of the parent relation use for generate first part of virtual path.
-See `relations in FuelPHP ORM <http://fuelphp.com/docs/packages/orm/relations/intro.html>`_.
+	Name of the parent :term:`relation <Relations>` use for generate first part of virtual path.

 Methods
 *******